Old-Earth (Progressive) Creationism: History and Beliefs

 The day-age theory takes the “days” in Genesis 1 as periods of indefinite length, such that neither the age of the earth nor the duration of any particular period in creation history can be determined from the Bible.
 The basis for this view is that the Hebrew word “yom” (day) can also mean an indefinite period of time.
 According to Hugh Ross, the leading advocate of progressive creation today, if the Hebrews had wanted to refer to a long period of indefinite length, they would have used the word “yom.”
 Thus, he claims to be giving a literal interpretation when he upholds the day-age view.

 The last of the four basic assumptions shared by concordists is that they reject Flood Geology and accept the standard geologic column.
 Hugh Ross and some others believe that the flood was geographically localized, covering part of the ancient Near East but not the whole globe.
 This is called the “local flood” view.
-Biblical scholar Paul Seely briefly assesses this view in light of current knowledge here, but a full discussion of the issues goes well beyond of the scope of this online course.
-Anyone with appropriate expertise is invited to place comments below.
+Biblical scholar Paul Seely briefly assesses this view in light of current knowledge here, but a full discussion of the issues goes well beyond of the scope of this article.
 The main point is that the flood has no geological significance for concordists, whether or not it was geographically “local.”

 Unlike the YECs, OECs do not contest the enormous body of evidence showing that the earth and the universe are billions of years old, and that complex, macroscopic life forms have been on this planet for hundreds of millions of years.
 Quite the opposite.
 OEC authors often review selected pieces of the evidence, supplemented by arguments about how to read Genesis in light of that evidence, hoping to persuade YEC readers that mainstream scientific conclusions are indeed very well founded and do not contradict the Bible.